yuqian2003/CANOE/README.md

 # CNOLP: Contextual Next Location Prediction

-This is the PyTorch implementation of the Multi-Context aware Location Prediction model (MCLP) and helps readers to reproduce the results in the paper "**Going Where, by Whom, and at What Time: Next Location Prediction Considering User Preference and Temporal Regularity**".
+This is the PyTorch implementation of the CNOLP and helps readers to reproduce the results in the paper "**Chaotic Neural Oscillator Network for Next Location Prediction**".

 ## Model Framework
 <p align="middle" width="100%">